cloudera/hue/tools/docker/hue/README.md

     name=hue
 ```

-If you want to be able to query a database out of the box, update the connector accordingly or remove it all:
+If you want to be able to query a database out of the box, update the connector interpreters accordingly, e.g.:

 ```
 [notebook]